b-laztornex/kzo-admin-panel/README.md

 ## Solution

 This application uses cookies as an authentication method.
 The process is simple: once the user logs in with the correct credentials, the user will receive a token that will be store as a cookie and also will be use in order to make further API calls.
-To control access to the different routes, svelteKit provides a hook that allows incertep all requests. with this we need to check which routes are protected and once the token is present the user will be able to access those pages. when the user accesses the dashboards, some charts will be loaded using the flowchart (a lightweight library for rendering svgs charts) and the data provider by the endpoint. for the translations of the files a file was created with all the necessary translations and using the i18n regional settings it is possible to change the language.
+To control access to the different routes, svelteKit provides a hook that allows intercept requests, with this we need to check which routes are protected and once the token is present the user will be able to access those pages. when the user accesses the dashboards, some charts will be loaded using the flowchart (a lightweight library for rendering svgs charts) and the data provider by the endpoint. for the translations of the files a file was created with all the necessary translations and using the i18n settings, it is possible to change the language across the app.

 ## Running the project locally